-The proposed $9 million annex will add 30,000 square feet to the existing facility to better support the growth of the Mercer Rowing Programs and other public programs for students in grades 7-12, serve the training needs of the U.S. National Team, broaden the scope of the Rowing Is Growing outreach program for students in the Trenton public schools, and meet the needs of local collegiate and adult rowers.
-The annex will also enable PNRA to accommodate the headquarters of USRowing, now located near the Princeton Airport, and house the National Rowing Museum and Hall of Fame, previously based in Mystic, Connecticut, and currently without a physical space.
+The proposed $7.5 million annex will add 20,000 square feet to the existing facility to better support the growth of the Mercer Rowing Programs and other public programs for students in grades 7-12, serve the training needs of the U.S. National Team, broaden the scope of the Rowing Is Growing outreach program for students in the Trenton public schools, and meet the needs of local collegiate and adult rowers.

 Partial funding will be from public and private sources.
 PNRA expects to break ground in March 2018 with a completion expected by mid-2019.